-The MBTA's capital program is funded by revenue bonds, pay-as-you-go capital, federal grants, project financing, state infrastructure funds and other sources.
+The MBTA's capital program is funded by federal grants, revenue bonds, state infrastructure funds, pay-as-you-go capital, project financing, and other sources.
 Prior to Forward Funding, the MBTA's non-federal portion of the capital program was funded by General Transportation System Bonds issued by the MBTA and backed by the Commonwealth Guaranty.
 Under Forward Funding, the MBTA's share of the non-federal portion of its capital program is primarily funded by revenue bonds secured by the Dedicated Revenues under the two separate credits (Assessments and Sales Tax).
 The Assessment bonds are generally secured by the Assessments paid by the 175 cities and towns dedicated Sales Tax Revenues received by the Authority.